 Statute of Limitations – Legal Time Frames

-Following defamation claim, it is important to remember that there is a certain timeframe in place within which you can bring a claim for compensation.
+Following defamation claim, it is important to remember that there is a certain timeframe in place within which you can make a claim.
 As per the Defamation Act 2009, the timeframe is 1 year following the date of the defamatory act.
-The time frame in which you have to make a claim for compensation is called the statute of limitations.
+The time frame in which you have to make a claim is called the statute of limitations.

 Defamation on Social Media